mozmeao/platform-docs/docs/contentful.md

 ## Overview

-Contentful is a headless `CMS (Content Management System)`{.interpreted-text role="abbr"}.
+Contentful is a headless CMS.
 It stores content for our website in a structured format.
 We request the content from Contentful using an API.
 Then the content gets made into Protocol components for display on the site.

 We define the structure Contentful uses to store the data in **content models**.
 The content models are used to create a form for editors to fill out when they want to enter new content.
 Each chunk of content is called an **entry**.